 - provide accurate and comprehensive information about college resources

-The Care Team is comprised of staff representing the Student Life Office, Residence Life, Student Engagement, Health & Counseling, Office for Inclusive Community, Disability Support Services, Financial Aid, Academic Support Services, Athletics, Fitness & Outdoor Programs, Sexual Health, Advocacy & Relationship Education (SHARE), The Center for Life Beyond Reed and Community Safety.
+The Care Team is comprised of staff representing the Student Life Office, Residence Life, Student Engagement, Health & Counseling Services, Multicultural Resource Center, SEEDS, Disability & Accessibility Services, Financial Aid, Academic Support, Athletics, Fitness & Outdoor Programs, SHARE, The Center for Life Beyond Reed, and Community Safety.
 The Care Team is chaired by Assistant Dean for Student Support Britt Q. Hoover.

 Online Care Referral Form